What puts you at ease?

 Here we are, again, cruising.
 I clutch my Coca-Cola flavored slurpee tightly between my tiny, tired hands, inevitably suffering a brain freeze.
 My eyes begin to grow heavy as the sounds of sweet rock ‘n roll lull me to sleep, sinking deeper into the seat with each breath.

-I don’t know that I’ve ever felt more at peace, as in this moment.
+I don’t know that I’ve ever felt more at peace as right here and now.

 In an effort to make sense of it all, these wise words are all that come to mind,